 This is a guest blog post from David Zinger, employee engagement expert.

-Strengthscope.
 There are many pathways to determine strengths.
-Strengths Partnership, out of the UK, offers an insightful assessment based on 24 possible strengths ranging from collaboration to strategic mindedness.
+Strengthscope, out of the UK, offers an insightful assessment based on 24 possible strengths ranging from collaboration to strategic mindedness.
 I completed the Strengthscope strength inventory in preparation for a workshop in London UK in November 2012 on strengths, engagement, innovation, and excellence.

 2. Developing Others